-Chapter 7 is usually filed by individual debtors with low income, and is basically a liquidation of any of the debtor's assets that are not exempt from liquidation by state law, or in some cases, federal law, to pay creditors.
+Chapter 7 is usually filed by individual debtors with low incomes, and is a liquidation of any of the debtor's assets not exempt from liquidation by state law — or federal law if state law allows — to pay creditors.
 Chapter 7 bankruptcy is the most common form of bankruptcy, consisting of more than half of all bankruptcy filings.
-Chapter 13 is filed by debtors who have an income that is greater than their state's median income, or because they want to keep certain property, and allows them to repay at least a part of their debt over a period of 3 to 5 years.
+Chapter 13 is filed by debtors who have an income that exceeds their state's median income, or because they want to keep certain property, and allows them to repay at least a part of their debt over a period of 3 or 5 years.
 More than 1/3 of the bankruptcy petitions are for Chapter 13.
 Chapter 11 is most often used by businesses, but some individuals must use it if their debts are larger than the limits for Chapter 13.
 The number of Chapter 11 petitions by individuals is usually less than 1%.

 Filing for Bankruptcy

-A consumer initiates bankruptcy by filing numerous bankruptcy forms, called the bankruptcy petition, with a bankruptcy court in the debtor's district.
+A consumer initiates bankruptcy by filing several bankruptcy forms, called the bankruptcy petition, with a bankruptcy court in the debtor's district.
 This commences the automatic stay, which stops most creditors from contacting the debtor, and stops most collection efforts.
 The forms require information about the debtor's current income and expenses, the name of each creditor and how much is owed them, and all the debtor's assets.
 The whole process, from beginning to end, is managed by the trustee, a court-appointed individual who is usually a bankruptcy lawyer.
-Most of the contacts that most debtors will have will be with the trustee, not the court.
-It is the trustee who will look at the bankruptcy forms, and request additional information when necessary.
+Debtors will mostly communicate with the trustee, not the court.
+The trustee looks at the bankruptcy forms to ensure that they are complete, determines whether the petitioner qualifies for bankruptcy, looks for evidence of fraud and abuse, and requests additional information when necessary.

 The bankruptcy petitioner, in one of the forms, must determine his average income over the past 6 months.
-If this income is below the median income for his state, then he will be able to file for Chapter 7.
-If his income is above the median, then he must fill out a form that basically asks about his expenses and total debts—called the means test, because it will determine whether the debtor has the means to pay creditors at least part of the debt over the next 3 to 5 years.
-If he can, then he will have to file for Chapter 13.
+If this income is below the state median income, then he will be able to file for Chapter 7.
+If his income is above the median, then he must fill out a form that asks about his expenses and total debts — called the means test, because it will determine whether the debtor has the means to pay creditors at least part of the debt over the next 3 to 5 years.
+If he can, then he must file for Chapter 13.

 A chapter 7 petitioner has 3 choices regarding secured property: